jules2689/copy-selection-as-markdown/README.md

 ## Install

-Go to [Add-ons for Firefox](https://addons.mozilla.org/en-US/firefox/addon/copy-selection-as-markdown/) and install.
+Go to [Add-ons for Firefox](https://addons.mozilla.org/en-US/firefox/addon/copy-selection-to-readwise/) and install.

 ## Usage

 Right click and select:

-- when part of the page is selected: **Copy Selection as Markdown**
+- when part of the page is selected: **Copy Selection to Readwise**
 - when user context-clicks in the page: **Copy Title and URL as Markdown**
 - when user context-clicks in the link: **Copy Link as Markdown**